jqianh88/Math260FinalProject/README.md

 First, it creates the data.
 Then, it splits the Data into a trainset and testset, Next, I use the ID3 method on the trainset to create the Decision Tree.
 Finally, to show the efficacy and accuracy of the algorithm I do a two part process.
 To begin, I count the number of correct classifications and divide by the total number of rows, which should equal 1.0 for a perfectly classified dataset (100% accuracy).
 Then, I change exactly one classification of the testset to purposely get less than 100% accuracy.
 Doing so should give a result less than 100%.

+As an extra part to the project, I selected a dataset from Kaggle related to classifying diamonds as natural or lab made.
+I removed uninteresting variables or ones that were continuous to accomodate the Decision Trees preference for categorical variables.
+First, I read in the file and extracted the first row for all the attributes and took only unique values from the last columns for the classif_list.
+Then, I extracted the attribute values and converted the dataset into a list of lists of ints.
+The rest uses the same algorithms from the base project.

 ## Data
 The Data class makes a data object and has three methods (unique_combinations, expand, and split).
 First, I make the unique combinations by following the self-made tree.
 Then, I expand the dataset to the desired number of rows using np.random.choice.
 Finally, I split the data into a train set and a test set.